sassoftware/viya4-deployment/docs/community/README.md

 - As with other features, community contributed features should include unit tests which add to the level of community confidence for the feature.
 Unit tests should also help indicate if a problem occurs with the feature in a future release.

 - Community contributed features should be disabled by default.
-If applicable, a boolean configuration variable named community_enable_<community_feature> should be implemented for the community feature.
+If applicable, a boolean configuration variable named COMMUNITY_ENABLE_<COMMUNITY_FEATURE> should be implemented for the community feature.
 The boolean configuration variable should serve as a way to enable or disable the community feature.

 - Multiple community contributed feature configuration variables may exist for the same feature, although if the feature is disabled, they should have no effect on the overall behavior of the project.

-- Additional community contributed feature configuration variables should use the community_ prefix to indicate they are part of a community contributed feature.
+- Additional community contributed feature configuration variables should use the COMMUNITY_ prefix to indicate they are part of a community contributed feature.

 ## Submitting a Community-Contributed Feature